 AT A KEYSTONE STARS PROGRAM YOU SHOULD FIND:

-- Department of Public Welfare Certificate of Compliance for Centers or registration for Family Homes.
+- Department of Human Services Certificate of Compliance for Centers.

 - A comfortable place where your child can explore and learn.